Christoph33one/viks-bakery/README.md

 In the project plan (scrum board) you can view all three projects and the added templates called issues, these issues will hold the user stories.
 ![](assets/user%20stoiry%20scrum%20board.png)

-When opening a user story, you will be able to read more requirements and functions to be achieved.
+When opening a user story, you will be able to read more requirements and project tasks to be achieved.
 ![](assets/user%20stories%20info.png)

 This is another example of how you could read the user stories.